-Having enjoyed the ones at the reception so much, the two of us began experimenting with different recipes to try to recreate the taste.
+That inspired us to experiment with different recipes to try to recreate the taste.
 Mom shared her most recent batch with my graduate class, and much to our surprise, everyone asked us where we bought them.
-Upon learning that they were homemade, several classmates requested the recipe.
-While this dessert is one of the hardest ones to make, you can get varying textures through different methods.
+Upon learning they were homemade, several classmates requested the recipe.
+Although this recipe is more difficult than the others, you can get varying textures through different methods.

 - 5 tbsp cake flour